ubc-minetest-classroom/minetest_classroom/mods/magnify/README.md

     external_link = "",   -- Link to page with more species information
     img_copyright = "",   -- Copyright owner of species image (displayed as "Image (c) [img_copyright]")
-    img_credit = ""       -- Author of species image (displayed as "Image courtesy of [img_credit]")
+    img_credit = "",      -- Author of species image (displayed as "Image courtesy of [img_credit]")
+    info_source = "",     -- Source that species information was taken from
+    last_updated = "",    -- Tamestamp when species was last updated
 }
 ```

 This table contains all the properties that can be registered in a plant definition.
-All properties are optional: if you don't want to use a property, you can remove it from the definition table and it won't show up.
-However, it is recommended to fill in at least these properties by adding text between the quotation marks `""` after each one:
+All properties (except `sci_name`) are optional: if you don't want to use a property, you can remove it from the definition table and it won't show up.
+That being said, it is recommended to fill in at least these properties by adding text between the quotation marks `""` after each one:

-- `sci_name`: The scientific name of your plant species, if it has one
+- `sci_name` (**required**): The scientific name of your plant species, if it has one
 - `com_name`: The common name of your plant species
-- `more_info`: A description of your plant species - what it looks like, how it grows, or anything other notable things about your species.
+- `more_info`: A description of your plant species - what it looks like, how it grows, or anything other notable things about it

 Once that's done, you should have something like this (with all the properties you've filled in):